 This might sound counterintuitive against the purpose of this guide, but taking breaks and allowing yourself the little luxuries of working from home is actually necessary.
 To be able to stay focused while working at home, you need to enjoy the best parts.

 Yep, that includes taking a break to watch a bit of daytime TV.
 Enjoy the freedom that comes with working from home.
+Consider going out for a walk and enjoying the fresh air if possible.
 It’ll keep you motivated and grateful for the job you’re doing.

 3. Set up a dedicated workspace